 Competencies in medical knowledge:

-Fat replacement of skeletal muscles, myopathic abnormalities, and changes in the ultrastructural composition of myocytes are common in patients with heterozygous truncating variants in TTN.
-This highlights the need for specialized diagnostic work-up of these patients.
+Individuals with TTNtv had more fat replacement in skeletal muscles, than both healthy controls and those with genetic non-TTNtv dilated cardiomyopathy.
+Notably, we found myopathic abnormalities, and changes in the ultrastructural composition of myocytes to be common in patients with heterozygous truncating variants in TTN.

 Translational outlook: